ctags-incompatibilities¶

 The former form may be friendly to shell completion engines.

-Disallowing to define a kind with “file” as name¶
+Disallowing to define a kind with file

-The kind name “file” is reserved.
+is reserved.
 Using it as part of kind spec in

 --regex-<LANG>